 Psychiatric problems.
 Clinical depression—a common symptom in younger people with hypothyroidism—can also affect older people with the condition.
 The difference is that in older people it can be the only hypothyroidism symptom.
 Some older adults also develop psychosis with delusional behavior or hallucinations.

-Dementia.
-Debilitating memory loss that is often, but not always, accompanied by depression or psychosis can also be the lone symptom of hypothyroidism.
+Cognitive decline.
+Older people with a very underactive thyroid gland can sometimes be misdiagnosed as dementia.
+That’s why doctors usual order thyroid testing in people with new cognitive decline.
 If you or a loved one is being evaluated for dementia, make sure that a thyroid test is part of the evaluation.